pentandra/lifepreserver/items/static/blog/anyone-can-research/index.md

 While people around the world have championed him, a few from the scientific community have scoffed at his debut achievements.
 While I agree with some of [the reservations][biotech_whiz] Matthew Herper of Forbes Magazine holds towards Jack Andraka's preliminary publication draft, I think Matthew missed an opportunity here.
 Maybe Jack's biggest contribution to science so far wasn't developing a cool biosensor while still in high school, but was showing the world that science can be understood by anyone and that meaningful contributions to complicated research domains are not out of reach, even for young people.
 Too many artificial barriers are in place right now that stifle research innovation and chill passion for discovery.
 It takes effort for sure, sometimes even years of effort, but one thing is certain: you don't need to be a PhD to contribute to the knowledge of the world.
-It would be good to remember that not to long ago [science was dominated by amateurs](#sec:democratizing-research). _Anyone_ can progress things, bringing in fresh new ideas from a wealth of unique backgrounds and understandings.
+It would be good to remember that not to long ago [science was dominated by amateurs][democratizing research]. _Anyone_ can progress things, bringing in fresh new ideas from a wealth of unique backgrounds and understandings.
 Questions can be answered more quickly by bringing more eyes and minds together to work on a problem.
 Jack also, like many others that are driven to make similar breakthroughs, had personal reasons that impelled him forward in his research---a family friend had recently died of pancreatic cancer.

-<span class="newthought">Oftentimes, practitioners will see things</span> that
-the theoreticians miss.
+[Oftentimes, practitioners will see things]{.newthought} that the theoreticians miss.
 Not only that, but once they *do* see, practitioners will often have the passion and influence needed to create change.
 As [we wrote about before][hairdresser], Janet Stephens saw something historians missed.
 She had a passion for old hairstyles, and set out to recreate them.
 She knew how to work with hair and persisted until she found a solution.
 Historians had long misinterpreted what Janet understood---and Janet was willing to share.

 Josh Sommer is a good example of someone passionate about finding an